sql-js/sql.js/README.md

 See : https://github.com/lovasoa/sql.js/blob/master/test/test_node_file.js

-### Use as WebWorkers
+### Use as web worker
 If you don't want to run CPU-intensive SQL queries in your main application thread, you can use the *more limited* WebWorker API.

+You will need to download `worker.sql.js`

 Example:
 ```html
 <script>